brytonh/DZS-ONT-Status/README.md

 example-case.png - a successful find of an ONT, and the status output for this ONT that would be seen in the webpage after the POST call from web form error-case.png - an example of an ONT not being found on any OLT, you'd see this err message in the webpage after POST

-the zhone-status.py file can be run without the flask webapp, the OLT's searched are still indexed in the python list within the code
+the zhone-status.py file can be run without the flask webapp, the OLT's searched are still indexed in the HOST list within the code

 *FYI this script currently uses telnet to interact with the OLT devices for these calls*